Miami Dolphins Rumors: Acquire Julius Thomas, Trade Branden Albert To Jags

 Albert should step right in at left tackle as the Jags’ offensive line has been disastrous recently.

-[Primary Image by Jose Juarez/ AP Images]
+[Primary Image by Jose Juarez/AP Images]